-Measure the almond flour and combine all the dry ingredients in a large bowl.
+- Measure the almond flour and combine all the dry ingredients in a large bowl.

-Combine the wet ingredients in another bowl.
+- Combine the wet ingredients in another bowl.
 If you find the coconut oil or melted butter suddenly hardens once you add it to the milk and eggs, heat it in the microwave for a few seconds.

-Add the wet ingredients to the dry ingredients, stirring until moistened, then spread in the prepared loaf pan.
+- Add the wet ingredients to the dry ingredients, stirring until moistened, then spread in the prepared loaf pan.

-Bake for 55-60 minutes or until a toothpick inserted comes out clean.
+- Bake for 50-60 minutes or until a toothpick inserted comes out clean.
 Your baking time will depend on the type of loaf pan you're using and on the accuracy of your oven temperature.
-Check at 55, then at 60 minutes.
+Check at 50, then at 55 minutes.
 It may need a little more time.

-Keto breads and muffins may sometimes crumble if you slice them before they're completely cool.
+Keto loaves and muffins may sometimes crumble if you slice them before they're completely cool.
 For best results, let this blackberry loaf cool in the pan for 20 minutes, then carefully transfer it to a cooling rack by lifting the edges of the overhanging parchment paper.

 Yes!
 If you're planning to make this ahead of time, you can bake it and freeze it.

-I like to slice it into 1/2 inch thick slices, lay the slices flat on a baking sheet and freeze.
+I like to slice it into ½-inch thick slices, lay the slices flat on a baking sheet and freeze.
 Once frozen, package in an airtight container on top of a sheet of paper towel to absorb any excess moisture.

 Following a diet without grains can sometimes be challenging, but you have lots of options available to make your favourite foods without having to use grains.
 This Blackberry Bread with Lemon Glaze will fill that gap for you!

-Easy Keto Blackberry Bread
+Recipe: Easy Keto Blackberry Bread with Lemon Glaze

 - 2.5 cups finely ground blanched almond flour, sifted, then measured

-- 1/2 cup granulated 0-calorie sweetener, like Monkfruit.
-Use coconut sugar for Paleo diet
+- ½ cup granulated 0-calorie sweetener, like Monkfruit.
+Use coconut sugar for Paleo diet.

-- 1.5 tsp baking powder, gluten-free
+- 1.5 teaspoon baking powder, gluten-free

-- 1/4 tsp sea salt
+- ¼ teaspoon sea salt

-- 1/3 cup coconut oil or butter, melted
+- ⅓ cup coconut oil or butter, melted

-- 3 large eggs
+- 3 large eggs, at room temperature

-- 1/2 tsp pure vanilla extract
+- ½ teaspoon pure vanilla extract

-- 3/4 cup blackberries, fresh or frozen, or other berries
+- ¾ cup blackberries, fresh or frozen

-- 1/4 cup powdered erythritol sweetener
+- ¼ cup powdered erythritol sweetener

-- 4 tsp lemon juice
+- 4 teaspoon lemon juice

-- lemon zest for garnish, optional
+- lemon zest or fresh blackberries for garnish, optional

 - Preheat oven to 350°F. Line a loaf pan with parchment paper.
 The batter will stick to the pan if you don't line it, even if you oil the pan.

 - You MUST sift the blanched, superfine almond flour.
-If you just scoop it from the bag, the almond flour will be packed, you may have more flour than needed, and the muffins will be dry and heavy.
+If you just scoop it from the bag, the almond flour will be packed, you may have more flour than needed, and the bread will be dry and heavy.
 Sift, then use a spoon to lightly overfill a measuring cup, then level the top with a knife.

 - In a smaller bowl, whisk the melted coconut oil or butter, almond milk, eggs and vanilla extract.
 Add the wet ingredients to the dry ingredients and gently stir until completely blended.

 - Spoon the batter into the loaf pan.
-Bake for 55 – 65 minutes or until a toothpick inserted comes out clean.
+Bake for 50 - 65 minutes or until a toothpick inserted comes out clean.
 Baking time will depend on the accuracy of your oven temperature and whether or not you use a metal or glass baking pan.
 Let cool in pan for 20 minutes, remove and allow to cool completely on a wire rack.